Quantitative weak propagation of chaos for stable-driven McKean-Vlasov SDEs

 \section{Abstract}

-We consider a general McKean-Vlasov stochastic differential equation driven by a rotationally invariant $\alpha$-stable process on $\R^d$ with $\alpha \in (1,2)$.
-We assume that the diffusion coefficient is the identity matrix and that the drift is bounded and Hölder continuous in some precise sense with respect to both space and measure variables.
-The main goal of this work is to prove new propagation of chaos estimates, at the level of semigroup, for the associated mean-field interacting particle system.
+We consider a general McKean-Vlasov stochastic differential equation driven by a rotationally invariant $\alpha$-stable process on $\R^d$, with $\alpha \in (1,2)$.
+We assume that the diffusion coefficient is the identity matrix and that the drift is bounded and Hölder continuous with respect to both space and measure variables, in some precise sense.
+The main goal of this work is to prove new weak propagation of chaos estimates for the associated mean-field interacting particle system.
+We also establish a pointwise control on the difference between the density of one particle and the density of the limiting McKean-Vlasov SDE.
 Our study relies on the regularizing properties and the dynamics of the semigroup associated with the McKean-Vlasov stochastic differential equation, which acts on functions defined on $\PP$, the space of probability measures on $\R^d$ having a finite moment of order $\beta \in (1,\alpha)$.
 More precisely, the dynamics of the semigroup is described by a backward Kolmogorov partial differential equation defined on the strip $[0,T]\times \PP$.